 For inpatients there is a way around the situation.
 Make friends with the pharmacist on their daily ward round and once you know when you are due to be leaving hospital ask them if they can have your tablets locked away in your bedside cabinet ready for discharge.
 I’ve tried this twice, and it works.

 Primary Sclerosing Cholangitis (PSC) – a mouthful to say; an earful to hear; and a brainful to comprehend.
-I had been sitting in one of our local hospital beds for a few days, undergoing various tests and wondering what new complaint had caused the esophageal varices.
+I had been sitting in one of our local hospital beds for a few days, undergoing various tests and wondering what new complaint I was suffering with.

 It was a consultant doing his ward round who first mentioned Primary Sclerosing Cholangitis and then liver transplant in the same breath.
 There was no way I could take it all in so a little later I called over one of the junior doctors and asked her what the long named disease was so that I could look it up on the internet.
 She spelt it out but suggested I might want to refrain from looking it up at present.
 That was reassuring!

-Questions – never to be afraid to ask questions of nurses, doctors, consultants, radiographers etc. Take the opportunity to build your knowledge of your condition.
+Questions – never to be afraid to ask questions of nurses, doctors, consultants, radiographers etc. There is no such thing as a stupid question.
+Take the opportunity to build your knowledge of your condition.

-My three years were up in June 2014 and I’ve now reached seven.
+My three years were up in June 2014.

 SAL – Surgical Admissions Lounge – I assumed that the night before my reversal operation I would be taken onto the Ward where I would go for recovery and they prepared you for surgery.
 Reversal is clearly not considered major surgery so the instructions were to report to the SAL at 7:00am on the morning of the op.
 It was all very “matter of fact” and probably contributed to my remaining calm throughout the wait to be called.